-In this page you can discover the three semi- finalists for the Short Film discipline in the Yellow Area (Northen Europe) rated by the audience and a professional Jury, composed by experts and established artists.
+In this page you can discover the finalist for the Short Film discipline in the Yellow Area (Northen Europe) rated by the audience and a professional Jury at the event in Vilnius, Lithuania, on June 25th.

 Ina Nersesian was born on the 4th of August, 1990, Republic of Georgia.
 Since her childhood, she was interested in photography.

 In 2014 she graduated from Shota Rustaveli Film and Theatre University of Georgia, Major in Cinematography.

 The same year she became the UN special prize winner of the International Festival “GoldenEye”.

 In 2017, a full scholarship holder of Erasmus Mundus Joint Master Program “Viewfinder”.